-We have had a look at the Present Tense and Simple Past in one of our previous blogs.
+We looked at the Present Tense and Simple Past in one of our previous blogs.
 This blog is dedicated to the Perfect Tense in German.
 Many of you, who have already begun to learn German, may have heard that the Perfect is more commonly used in spoken German than other tenses describing the past.
-That is only partly true: in northern Germany, the simple past is still used in spoken German, whereby in southern Germany the Perfect is more often used.
+That is only partly true: in northern Germany, the simple past is still used in spoken German, whereby in southern Germany, the Perfect is more often used.

 The Perfect is formed with an auxiliary and the past participle of the verb.
-The auxiliary verb retains second position, as described in this blog article about the position of the finite verb in German.
-The participle is placed right at the very and of that sentence or clause.
+The auxiliary verb retains the second position, as described in this blog article about the position of the finite verb in German.
+The participle is placed right at the end of that sentence or clause.

 If you remember to use sein with verbs that convey a change of position or condition plus the three verbs above, then you know how to form the perfect for about 99% of all German verbs.